NoNotNotes/Mneme/Garden/05/656a-head-injury.md

 >
 >![[posturing_decorticate-decerebrate.png]]
 >
 >The progression of a patient from a decorticate posture to a decerebrate posture indicates **worsening** of their condition, as reflected by Glasgow's coma scale.
+The most severe posturing is *flaccid posturing*, the absence of motor response in any extremity.

+## Increased Intracranial Pressure
+1. Altered level of consciousness, which is the most sensitive and earliest indication of increasing ICP
+2. Headache
+3. Abnormal respirations: Cheyne-Stokes, neurogenic hyperventilation, apneustic, ataxic, cluster
+4. Rise in blood pressure with widening pulse pressure
+5. Slowing of pulse
+6. Elevated temperature
+7. Vomiting
+8. Pupil changes
+9. Late signs of increased ICP include **increased systolic blood pressure, widened pulse pressure, and slowed heart rate**.
+These, along with abnormal respirations, completes the Cushing triad/Cushing reflex.
+10. Other late signs include changes in motor function from weakness to hemiplegia, a positive Babinski’s reflex, decorticate or decerebrate posturing, and seizures.

 ___